 - Remove the foiled slabs from the grill and remove the slabs from the foil

 - Place the ribs back on the grill and close the lid for about 30 minutes.

 - Remove the slabs from the grill and place on a platter or cutting board

 - Slice and serve

-More pics from this alternate method of grilling ribs
+More pics from an alternative to the 3-2-1 method for grilling ribs